Introduction to PostgreSQL Backup

 Handling Restoration Errors

-PostgreSQL continues to restore the database even when any error is occurred in between.
+In PostgreSQL, the restoration process persists even if an error occurs in between.
 It only tells about them at the end of the completion of the restore.
 In this case, the database is restored incompletely.
 If you want to stop the restoration process on error occurrence, you can use –

 psql --set ON_ERROR_STOP=on postgres < myBackupFile